heyodai/cs5530-assignment1/README.md

 # Assignment 1

 This is Odai's repo for Assignment 1 in Prof. Shah's CS 5530 course.
+Answers can be found in the following files:

+- `question_1.ipynb` is for Question 1
+- `question_2.ipynb` is for Question 2

 ## Question 1